-How Advanced Practitioners Should Prep New Job
+How Advanced Practitioners Should Prep for a New Job

 Starting a new job can be an exciting and anxiety provoking time for any medical professional.
 Each job is different and requires that you adapt to new people, policies and practice styles.
 It is important to set yourself up for success in your new job by correctly preparing for the position.
 Next time you transition to a new job consider following these helpful tips to ensure a smooth transition: